mikalv/msgr/docs/bridge_architecture.md

 implements a subset tailored to the network's capabilities and gradually expands coverage as new features land (e.g., Telegram media uploads, XMPP MAM export streaming).

+## Share Link Service

+- **Purpose**: Some networks (notably IRC, SMS gateways, and legacy bots) can only receive plain text.
+When a Msgr conversation contains media, location pins, or invites destined for those bridges we persist a `share_link` record describing how the payload can be shared.
+- **Storage**: Share links live in Postgres (`share_links` table) with ownership (account, optional profile, originating bridge account), expiry windows, view limits, and capability profiles that outline how each downstream service should consume the payload (link-only vs fetch-and-upload).
+- **URLs**: Each record exposes a stable HTTPS link (`https://msgr.no/s/<token>` by default) and a `msgr://share/...` deep link.
+The tokenised URL is what IRC/XMPP bridges can paste into channels when the native protocol lacks binary support.
+- **Payload Schema**: Bridges attach metadata such as `download` instructions, filenames, MIME types, thumbnails, geo URIs, or invite codes.
+The capability profile lists which keys each target needs (e.g., XMPP requires `download` + `content_type`, IRC only needs `public_url`).
+- **Access Control**: View counts are tracked transactionally so we can expire public links after a limited number of fetches.
+When the limit is reached or the expiry timestamp passes the share link becomes unavailable to bridges.

 ## Conversation History Streaming
 - Clients request historical windows by pushing `message:sync` on the Phoenix conversation channel.
 - The backend serves cursor-based pages (before/after/around IDs) and rebroadcasts the backlog via PubSub so every watcher receives the same slice.